NoushinN/noushinn.github.io/Publications.md

 permalink: /Publications/
 ---

+[_Most of the publications below are in open source journals or are available at researchgate.
+Regardless, if you liked a copy, please write to me and I will send you one_]

 ## Peer-reviewed journal publications

 1: Mirzaei S, Gholami MH, Mahabady MK, **Nabavi N**, Zabolian A, Banihashemi SM,